Kirio Fan Club

-Kirio Fanclub (霧尾ファンクラブ, Kirio Fankurabu) is a Japanese manga series written and illustrated by Ponchan Chikyū No Osakana.
+Kirio Fan Club (霧尾ファンクラブ, Kirio Fan Kurabu) is a Japanese manga series written and illustrated by Ponchan Chikyū no Osakana.
 It was serialized online via Jitsugyo no Nihon Sha's Comic Ruelle website from June 2022 to August 2024 and was collected in six tankōbon volumes.
 A television drama adaptation aired from April to June 2025.
-An anime television series adaptation produced by Satelight is set to premiere in 2026.
+An anime television series adaptation produced by Satelight aired from April to June 2026.

+Plot

+High school girls Aimi and Nami are both best friends and rivals for the affection of Ken, even though neither can bring themselves to talk to him; instead, they engage in fantasies involving Ken.
+Ken, however, is not great at soccer despite being in the soccer club, has mediocre grades, and tends to have a quiet personality.
+All three have secrets they would rather not share.
+Eventually, their classmates begin to push them to become more involved with each other.